shivom-gupta/Predicting_Credit_Card_Approvals/README.md

 1. Loading and viewing the dataset.
 2. Inspecting the applications.
 3. Splitting the dataset into train and test sets.
-4. Handling the missing values (part i).
+4. Handling the missing values.
-5. Handling the missing values (part ii).
-6. Preprocessing the data (part i).
-7. Preprocessing the data (part ii).
-8. Preprocessing the data (part iii).
+5. Preprocessing the data.
-9. Splitting the data into features and target.
+6. Splitting the data into features and target.
-10. Preprocessing the data (part iv).
+7. Preprocessing the data.
-11. Encoding non-numerical features (part i).
-12. Encoding non-numerical features (part ii).
+8. Encoding non-numerical features
-13. Splitting the data into train and test sets.
+9. Splitting the data into train and test sets.
-14. Scaling the data.
+10. Scaling the data.
-15. Building the model.
+11. Building the model.
-16. Evaluating the model.
+12. Evaluating the model.
-17. Conclusion.
+13. Conclusion.